ibm-cloud-docs/CDN/deleting_cdn.md

 {: #delete-cdn-failed}
 {: faq}

-If your CDN is configured with DV SAN certificate HTTPS, you must remove the DNS record that points your domain to [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname) or [Akamai CNAME](/docs/CDN?topic=CDN-getting-to-running-status#akamai-cname) before deleting your CDN.
+If your CDN is configured with DV SAN certificate HTTPS, you must remove the DNS record that points your domain to the [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname) or the [Akamai CNAME](/docs/CDN?topic=CDN-getting-to-running-status#akamai-cname) before deleting your CDN.
 Otherwise, the deletion fails with the error message 'Delete CDN failed: the xxxxxx is still live on network, please remove the DNS record pointing to Akamai.'

+If you already deleted the DNS record that points your domain to the [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname) or the [Akamai CNAME](/docs/CDN?topic=CDN-getting-to-running-status#akamai-cname) and you still get an error, wait 15 - 30 minutes for the DNS update to take effect.
+{:note}